 A Place of New Beginnings

-Then a team of staff members from a Gospel for Asia-supported Bridge of Hope center met Kaling.
+Then a team of staff members from a GFA-supported Bridge of Hope center met Kaling.
 Touched by his sorrowful plight, they invited the unhappy 8-year-old boy to enroll in the center.
 His first day in Bridge of Hope, December 14, 2012, marked the start of a new life.

 Outward changes appeared first.
 A new school uniform replaced his tattered clothes, and he was given a backpack full of school supplies.
 The nutritious meal he received each day at the center helped his underfed body grow stronger and enabled him to fight off illnesses.